connor-john/Algorithms-101/MergeSort.md

     2. Recursively sort the first and the second halves of seperately
 2. Finally, merge the two sorted lists into one sorted list

+## Time Complexity Analysis

+//to be done
+//need math packages still